 You may not think much about what a traction control light is or what it does, but if your traction control light goes on and stays on, you will have a problem to deal with.
 Your traction control system is a key component of your car's drive and stability control systems, and it must be operational to keep your car running right and also to keep you safe!

 Join us for an insider's view of what traction control light is, what it does, why the traction control warning light comes on, whether you can drive with it on, when you should switch off your traction control system, what are some common traction control system problems, how to fix your traction control system, what fixing it costs, and finally, whether it is worth fixing your traction control system.

-Your traction control system (TCS) is there to aid your car to maintain grip on the road in slick or slippery conditions.
-When one of your wheels loses its traction because of ice, snow, or rain, the traction control system goes into action, preventing your wheels from slipping or skidding, maintaining your course, and keeping you safe.
+Your traction control system (TCS) is there to aid your car in maintaining grip on the road in slick or slippery conditions.
+When one of your wheels loses traction because of ice, snow, or rain, the traction control system goes into action, preventing your wheels from slipping or skidding, maintaining your course, and keeping you safe.

-The TCS can work in a variety of ways, depending on the specific system that is used in your vehicle.
+The TCS can work in various ways, depending on the specific system used in your vehicle.
 It can:

 - Apply the brakes to one or more wheels

 - Reduce engine power through control of fuel, spark, throttle, or turbo boost

 - Transfer power to the wheels that do have traction

 Your traction control system usually shares sensors (such as the wheel speed sensors) and other components with your anti-lock brake system (ABS), working in conjunction with it to maintain your car's stability.
 The traction control system is operated by a computer that can detect when and how much the wheels are slipping and then decide how to stabilize your car.